influxdata/telegraf/plugins/inputs/smartctl/README.md

 See smartmontools (<https://www.smartmontools.org/>) for more information.

+## smart vs smartctl

+The smartctl plugin is an alternative to the smart plugin.
+The biggest difference is that the smart plugin can also call `nvmectl` to collect additional details about NVMe devices as well as some vendor specific device information.

+This plugin will also require a version of the `smartctl` command that supports JSON output versus the smart plugin will parse the raw output.

 ## Global configuration options <!-- @/docs/includes/plugin_config.md -->

 In addition to the plugin-specific configuration settings, plugins support